-Experiments were performed at the parking lot with the scenario of the classic car backing off and the pedestrian/car passing by.
-The point clouds of 4 radars were recorded along with the camera images and their own timestamps.
-The vehicle pose and trajectory required by ISM were obtained from odometry \cite{gao2021mimosar,6907064} calculation.
-The ground truth for evaluating occupancy status was generated by human labeling on camera BEV images and projecting the label to radar coordinates via the BEV-radar sensor calibration and transformation.
-The hyper-parameters used in radar polygon formation and ISM were chosen by grid search.
-Specifically, $\epsilon_1=1, \, \epsilon_2=1, \, l_\R{thr}=\SI{7.5}{m}, \, \bar{p}=12.1, \, \sigma_p=7.132,\, p_\R{thr}=0.62, \ell_\R{pen}=0.5$.
-Other system parameters includes sampling angle $\Delta \theta=2\degree$, CFAR false alarm rate $p_{\R{fa}}=10^{-3}$.
-For ease of computing, we formed a polygon for two front radars and the other one for two rear radars, and made the union of two polygons as final result.
-All experiments were run on a laptop with \SI{2.9}{GHz} 6-Core Intel i9 processor and \SI{32}{GB} of RAM to have a fair comparison between different algorithms.
+We conducted experiments in a parking lot, simulating a classic car parking scenario that includes multiple parked vehicles and various static background elements such as walls, fences, and gates.
+The ego vehicle was moving at speeds of less than \SI{15}{mph} while parking in and out of spots and driving around the parking lot.
+The vehicle's trajectory highlighted with yellow curves in Fig.~\ref{fig:testbed} (right).
+The dynamic elements in the environment included pedestrians and other moving vehicles passing by as the ego vehicle was parking.
+These conditions were designed to mimic real-world parking scenarios, capturing both static and dynamic elements to test the robustness of our method.
+During the experiment, point clouds from four radars, synchronized with camera images, were collected, each with its own timestamp.
+Vehicle pose and trajectory, crucial for ISM, were obtained through radar odometry techniques \cite{gao2021mimosar,6907064}.
+Ground truth for occupancy status was generated by human labeling on BEV camera images, projected to radar coordinates via BEV-radar cross-calibration and transformation.
+Hyperparameters for radar polygon formation and ISM were selected through grid search: $\epsilon_1=1$, $\epsilon_2=1$, $l_\R{thr}=\SI{7.5}{m}$, $\bar{p}=12.1$, $\sigma_p=7.132$, $p_\R{thr}=0.62$, $\ell_\R{pen}=0.5$.
+Additional system parameters included a sampling angle of $\Delta \theta=2\degree$ and a constant false alarm rate of $p_{\R{fa}}=10^{-3}$.
+For computational efficiency, we formed a front-view polygon for the two front radars and a rear-view polygon for the two rear radars, calculating the union of these polygons as the final free space.
+All experiments were conducted on a PC equipped with a \SI{2.9}{GHz} 6-Core Intel i9 processor and \SI{32}{GB} of RAM for fair algorithmic comparisons.